In-depth: PostHog vs GrowthBook

 2. PostHog is built for startups and engineers

 PostHog is built for high-growth startups.
 This means it is simple for founders and engineers to implement themselves.
-There are many SDKs, tutorials, and docs to help you get started quickly with any type of app.

 As startups scale, PostHog also provides the more advanced tools they need to succeed.
 These include advanced product analytics, SQL querying, CDPs, and data warehousing.